inrupt/solid-lib-comparison/README.md

+# Exploration of client-side RDF libraries

+An exploration of how to perform common operations using...

+# ldflex

+    git checkout ldflex

+# rdflib

+    git checkout rdflib

-# friend-requests-exploration
+# Tripledoc

-An exploration into how Solid users might send each other friend requests
+    git checkout tripledoc